-Plaintiffs have not offered plans that comply with the WCP or that establish VRA districts with black VAP population in excess of 50%.
+Plaintiffs have not offered plans that comply with the WCP or that establish VRA districts with TBVAP population in excess of 50%.
 Therefore, plaintiffs have not offered alternative plans based on the applicable criteria established by this Court and the United States Supreme Court.
 Id.
 Regardless, it is undisputed that all alternative plans were drawn to result in Democratic majorities.
 The drafters of these plans achieved their political goals by limiting the number of majority black districts.
 Instead of creating any new majority black districts, the alternative plans cracked majority black populations into coalition, crossover, or influence districts to maximize the Democratic vote.
 These are not the legislative goals of a Republican-controlled General Assembly.

 Nor would the alternative plans result in greater racial balance.
-None of the alternative plans are designed to provide equal opportunity for African-Americans to elect their preferred candidates of choice.40 The plans enacted in 2011 have resulted in a larger number of elected African-Americans in the General Assembly as compared to the number elected under the 2003 legislative plans.
-All of the alternative plans mirror the 2003 legislative plans and would decrease the number of districts that provide African-American-American voters an equal opportunity to elect their candidates of choice.
-Based upon the
+None of the alternative plans are designed to provide equal opportunity for African-Americans to elect their preferred candidates of choice.35 The plans enacted in 2011 have resulted in a larger number of elected African-Americans in the General Assembly as compared to the

-40 Plaintiffs seem to assume that North Carolina is forever locked into the number of majority black or coalition districts created by a 2003 Democratic-controlled General Assembly to maintain Democratic control.
+35 Plaintiffs seem to assume that North Carolina is forever locked into the number of majority black or coalition districts created by a 2003 Democratic-controlled General Assembly to maintain Democratic control.
 Just as plaintiffs never explain why the alternative plans' proposed majority black districts are legal while the enacted majority black districts are not or why coalition districts are legal but majority black districts in the same locations are not, they give no explanation for the number of majority black or coalition districts that are legal or why the State violated the law simply because it slightly increased the number of VRA districts.
 Plaintiffs' only possible answer is that the number of acceptable majority black or coalition districts depends how many can be created without jeopardizing the political interests they seek to further.

-historical record, and as found by the trial court, implementation of any of the alternative plans would result in the defeat of African-American incumbents whose districts would be transformed by the alternative plans into influence districts.
+number elected under the 2003 legislative plans.
+All of the alternative plans mirror the 2003 legislative plans and would decrease the number of districts that provide African-American voters an equal opportunity to elect their candidates of choice.
+Based upon the historical record, and as found by the trial court, implementation of any of the alternative plans would result in the defeat of African-American incumbents whose districts would be transformed by the alternative plans into influence districts.
 Plaintiffs' proposed plans would therefore create greater racial imbalance in the membership of the General Assembly.

 Plaintiffs wrongly argue that the trial court's findings in Dickson were limited to the 2010 election results.
 The United States Supreme Court in Gingles imposed majority black districts as a remedy for Section 2 violations in numerous North Carolina counties.
 During the legislative process, the Redistricting Co-Chairs were advised by the University of North Carolina's School of Government that North Carolina remained obligated to maintain effective voting majorities for African-Americans in these counties.
-Similarly, the trial Dickson court found that under the decision by the district court in Cromartie II, legally significant racially polarized voting had been found present in elections in all of the counties that were included in the 1997 version of the First Congressional District and that the 1997 First Congressional District was reasonably necessary to protect the State from vote dilution claims.41 There was also evidence on the number of elections won by African-American candidates in majority black, coalition, or influence districts from 2006 through 2010 and the lack of success by black candidates in state-wide partisan elections from 2000 through 2010.
-(DX 3020-1, 3, 5, 7; DX 3043)
+Similarly, the trial Dickson court found that under the decision by the district court in Cromartie II, legally significant racially polarized voting had been found present in elections in all of the counties that were included in the 1997 version of the First Congressional District and that the 1997 First Congressional District was reasonably necessary to protect the State from vote dilution claims.36 There was also evidence on the number of elections won by African-American candidates in majority black, coalition, or influence districts from 2006 through 2010 and examined the history of state-wide elections from 2000 through 2010.